-Eikon provides three different garden projects; each is a communal green space developed by young people for other young people to enjoy.
+Eikon provides different garden projects; each is a communal green space developed by young people for other young people to enjoy.

 Eikon Youth Workers and volunteer gardeners support young people through regular Garden Clubs.
-These clubs give them a safe and enjoyable space to socialize and belong, relax and have fun, work as teams and take individual responsibility.
+These clubs give them a safe and enjoyable space to socialise and belong, relax and have fun, work as teams and take individual responsibility.
 Along the way they have the opportunity to practice the 5 Ways to Wellbeing, learn some gardening and life skills and appreciate their natural world.

 Young people realised their ‘dream project’ to transform a completely overgrown part of their school grounds into a beautiful multi-functional garden.
 They championed, fundraised, designed, created and everything in between.
 Eikon supported them to realise this amazing project, and they continue to provide garden clubs for more young people to enjoy this special space.